LSELawReview/blog/_posts/2019-01-23-options-for-creating-new-site-with-jekyll.md

 ---
 layout: post
 title:  "Options for creating a new site with Jekyll"
-author: jane
+author: thomas
-categories: [ Jekyll, tutorial ]
+categories: [ "Criminal Law" ]
 image: assets/images/13.jpg
 ---